philpax/philpax.github.io/content/updates/when-you-add-an-updates-section/index.md

 - **TypeScript**: Maybe.
 I could embed Deno.
 Not sure how difficult this would be, and it's quirky in its own way, but I know that muxing async streams is posible.
 - **Ruby**: I would love to make this work, but I'm not sure what the current state of Artichoke Ruby is, and I also don't know how well it would deal with managing streams.
 - **Rust/WASM**: I've been down this road before.
 It's hurt me.
 I know I don't have it in me to fight with the WASM Component Model and compile times again.
 Something about it compels me, though...
-- **C# or F#**: Embedding CoreCLR (or whatever they're calling it this year) is a pain-in-the-ass; it's very obvious that it wasn't meant for this, and there are no facilities for binding host functions for access in the guest.
+- **C# or F#**: Embedding CoreCLR (or whatever they're calling it this year) is a pain in the arse; it's very obvious that it wasn't meant for this, and there are no facilities for binding host functions for access in the guest.
 Still, it's compelling; C# is a bit verbose, but F# could be quite nice.
 - **Haskell/WASM**: This would be even more miserable than Rust/WASM.
 Kinda sexy, though.
 - **A Lisp of some kind**: Maybe.
 Not sure about which Lisp or how I'd embed it, but I could imagine a future in which I embed Deno and then run a ClojureScript compiler on the side.
 - **Swift**: Is embedding this even possible?
 Could be quite nice if it was!